 There is also the ‘Secure’ flag that can be configured in the cookie, preventing it from being sent over unencrypted communications.

 JWTs are authentication tokens that are simple to use and stateless, making them commonly used in many applications and APIs.

-There are several approaches that can be used to store the authentication JWT token in the client-side however there are also security risks associated to its storage that can be leveraged by threat actors to hijack JWTs.
+There are several approaches that can be used to store the authentication JWT token on the client-side however there are also security risks associated with its storage that can be leveraged by threat actors to hijack JWTs.